- 1 While Cardano’s price ranged sideways, more than 100,000 new addresses have started staking with Cardano (ADA) in the last two months.

 Expectations regarding the Alonzo update culminated in a strong bullish move, causing ADA to hit a new all-time high of $3.09 in early September.

-However, the token has been in a strong downtrend ever since, losing 40% of its value.
+However, the token has been in a strong downtrend, losing 40% of its value.
 Even with Bitcoin (BTC) and Ethereum (ETH) hitting new record high prices this week, ADA has accumulated a modest 2% gain over the past seven days, trading near $2.

-Although it does not achieve great valuations, trading above the $2 area is a good sign, as this range acts as a firm price support level.
+Although it does not achieve great valuations, trading above the $2 area is a good sign, as this range is a firm price support level.
 Moreover, a potential altseason could propel several altcoins to chase new all-time highs, including ADA.
-The token needs to cross the $2.33 area for its trend to be considered bullish.
+The token must cross the $2.33 area for its trend to be considered bullish.